Allan Stone

 Allan Stone (born 14 October 1945) is a former tennis player from Australia.
 He played amateur and professional tennis in the 1960s and 1970s.
 He was ranked as high as world No. 36 in singles and world No. 12 in doubles on the ATP rankings.

+After his playing career, Stone became a sports commentator.

+Singles

+In singles, he was finalist at the 1969 Cincinnati., losing the final to Cliff Richey.

+In 1970, he won the Western Australian Championships in Perth defeating Tom Gorman, Richard Russell, and Phil Dent in the final.

+In 1971, he won the Washington Open defeating Eddie Dibbs in the final.

+In 1972, he made the semifinal of the Australian Open singles, where he was defeated by that year's champion, Ken Rosewall.